-The Fund invests in real estate-related debt investments by engaging in any of the following transactions: purchasing or participating in CRE Debt investments, purchasing loans from third-party sellers, or investing in or purchasing securities through a real estate investment vehicle.
+The Fund invests in real estate-related debt investments by engaging in any of the following transactions: purchasing or participating in commercial real estate related debt ("CRE Debt") investments, purchasing loans from third-party sellers, or investing in or purchasing securities through a real estate investment vehicle.
 The experience of the Adviser and its affiliates will provide the Fund flexibility in a variety of market conditions.
 Under the terms of the Investment Management Agreement between the Fund and the Adviser, the Fund is responsible for certain real estate transaction related expenses, including expenses incurred in connection with borrowings or the acquisition, holding, and disposition of real estate investments.
 Accordingly, to the extent expenses associated with originating or servicing such loans are not borne by the borrower, the Fund will be responsible for such expenses.